gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 - Inspired by [Heroku's Review Apps][heroku-apps] which itself was inspired by [Fourchette].

-The base of Review Apps is the [dynamic environments] which allow you to create a new environment (dynamically) for each one of your branches.
+The basis of Review Apps is the [dynamic environments] which allow you to create a new environment (dynamically) for each one of your branches.

 A Review App can then be visible as a link when you visit the [merge request]